 Thanks to the bioenergy power plant and renewable fuel, the Koskenkorva plant has been able to reduce its carbon dioxide emissions by over 50% since 2014.
 The plant’s steam generation fuel self-sufficiency is about 60%.
 To make the circular economy circle complete, ashes from the bioenergy power plant are used as fertiliser on the fields.

-Altia was awarded as the Green Company of the Year in the highly respected The Drinks Business Green Awards 2018.
-Altia was selected as the winner due to the bio and circular economy achieved at the Koskenkorva distillery.
+We were awarded as the Green Company of the Year in the highly respected The Drinks Business Green Awards 2018.
+We were selected as the winner due to the bio and circular economy achieved at our Koskenkorva distillery.

 We are included on the list of the most interesting companies in the circular economy compiled by the Finnish future fund Sitra.